nbuechler/nb.com-v8/README.md

 # nb.com-v8
 Version 8 because I've made quite a few web previous versions of my webpage, and I've lost count

+# Overview
+The aim of this project is to showcase any projects or activties I have done or am doing.

 # make sure to build first!
 npm install
 bower install